Popover

 </Popover>

 You can define the position where you want to display the Popover.
-However, if it doesn't fit into the screen, it will automatically pick a better position that stays within the viewport.
+If it doesn't fit on the screen, it will automatically pick a better position within the viewport.

 <Popover position="bottom-end">